fairax/ExpressionSolver/README.md

 I didn't implemented persistance for expressions so there is no separate layer for their storage and ExpressionsRepository.cs is responsible for storing expressions.

 Also in .NET unit tests are usually implemented as separate project but in my implementation they are used to test ExpressionsRepository methods only and I decided to place them in ExpressionsRepository class directly for simplicity.
+ExpressionSolverController.cs methods are just a thin wrapper over ExpressionsRepository methods and tested manually together with UI.

 ## How to run ##